buuug7/notes/css/basic.md

 Up until now, every part of our CSS was used by every device that accessed out website.
 Responsive web design allow us to apply certain styles in certain cases.

-### media queries
+#### media queries

-We need to write blocks in our CSS that will only be used by devices that match that block's criterias(标准). these blocks are called **media queries**.
+We need to write blocks in our CSS that will only be used by devices that match that block's criterial(标准). these blocks are called **media queries**.

 ```css
 /* This part is read by every device/viewport */